irinasvsc/AMR_forum/README.md

 AMR_forum
 =========

-A space where AMR annotators can post questions and suggestions.
+A place where AMR annotators can post questions and suggestions.